usnistgov/metaschema/website/content/specification/_index.md

 ### `<short-name>`

-A required, unique string literal value that identifies a series of revisions of the Metaschema module.
+A required, unique string literal value that identifies a series of revisions of the *Metaschema module*.
 Each revision in the series will have the same `<short-name>`.

 For example: